 Remember that the clinical note is not a biography.
 In the plan section of the note, be clear and concise, including only what’s necessary so that the next person who reads it will be able to understand your reasoning.

 7. Time yourself

-Use a timer and see how long it takes you to complete a note.
+Use a timer and see how long it takes to complete a note.
 Using this baseline, set a goal to decrease the time it takes you to write each patient note.

 Remember that excellent clinical documentation results from initial training and continuing education.
 As healthcare changes, how you document will change too.
 Periodically review your documentation and EHR workflow and make adjustments as necessary.

 In summary, perfect clinical notes meet basic clinical and legal requirements and fit within your clinical workflow.